cosmic-knowledge/docs/overview/terminology.md

 Another example, a `latex` _directory pod_, has not only a `.tex` file, but also its associated `.pdf`, `.sty`, `.png`, and other files.

+## group

+_Groups_ are simply of pods that are grouped together.
+Usually, they share _rules_.

+While it's usually better to form relationships through tags and connections for a larger graph, discrete categories are required to implement some features.

 ## overview

 An _overview_ creates a view around data.
 Usually, each node of an overview is a _pod_ or _collection_, and it shows the _collections_ between them.
 You're likely most used to hierarchal overviews, such as the file explorer within VSCode.

 This concept exists as a first-class citizen so other representations such as "graph", "timeline", etc. have some level of interoperability, so the user can switch seamlessly between them.

-## collection

-_Collections_ are simply of pods that are grouped together.
-Usually, they share _rules_.

-Tags are generally preferred to draw connections among pods, but discrete categories still need to be represented in some fashion.

 ## cover